Heeseung-Cho/XAI606-AvatarGAN/README.md

 ## Dataset

-  Faces dataset: we use the VggFace dataset (https://www.robots.ox.ac.uk/~vgg/data/vgg_face/) from the University of Oxford
+  Faces dataset: we use the CelebA dataset (https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)

   Cartoon dataset: we use the CartoonSet dataset from Google (https://google.github.io/cartoonset/), both the versions of 10000 and 100000 items.